 Volunteers with longer residency (over six months) become involved in resource and project management, project planning and implementation, budgeting and crew training.

 You may choose from various opportunities for study, reflection and meditation:

 - Optional classes or discussion groups based on writings and guidance of Odiyan’s founder Tarthang Tulku.

 - Optional walking meditation and chant practice on Full Moon ceremony day.

-Residents who continue beyond six months may request to attend daily morning meditation practice and evening Temple ceremonies held four times a month, as well as other ceremonies and practices of the Buddhist calendar year.
+Residents who continue beyond six months may request to attend evening Temple ceremonies held four times a month, as well as other ceremonies and practices of the Buddhist calendar year.